 For shooting Outdoors: Overcast skies provide the most even light, and gentle shadows, while sunny days produce harsh light, and heavy shadows.
 Shooting with the sun behind you provides good lighting, whereas backlight (shooting towards the sun or other light source) can be more difficult producing flare, and lack of details in your subject.
 Avoid mid-day photography, and keep in mind morning and evening light can produce a nice warm hue – great for your morning and evening walkies!

 Indoors: Try to use camera settings, and the light from windows and lights.
-If you have an external flash/light, try bouncing it off walls or the ceiling to diffuse it or using a filter.
-You may need to use the flash, but you may get devil eyes.
+If you have an external light, try bouncing it off walls or the ceiling to diffuse it or using a filter.
+You may need to use the flash, but you may get devil eyes or scare your dog.
+Try a few times so your dog can get used to the lights and flash if you have to use one.

 4) Depth of Field and Focus